asizikov/asizikov.github.io/_posts/2016-01-10-full-stack-ci-for-free.md

 On the other hand when the feature is complete, tested, and merged to `develop` branch I'm more than happy to publish prerelease package.
 I'm dogfooding anyway.

 External pull requests are different story.
-The build process must me triggered (how else can I be sure that it's safe to accept it?).
+The build process must be triggered (how else can I be sure that it's safe to accept it?).
 But I don't want to have any packages created.

 Let's summarise it: